canonical/ubuntu-image-legacy/docs/image-yaml.rst

         Optional partition offset from the beginning of the image.
 Offset can be used to tweak the position of the first partition. size
-        Size of the partition.
-This can be a fixed quantity (such as 1M) or an automatically computed guesstimate, based on content size.
-Size of the writable snappy partition can be as small as possible, it is expanded on first boot.
+        Optional size of the partition.
+If not specified, will be automatically computed based on the size of contents, and any limits imposed by offsets specified for partitions located after this one on the disk.
     content
         Optional partition content.
 This must be a relative path to a file or directory in the gadget snap.
 The path is used to either fetch a